lyze237/DockerProxmoxBackup/README.md

 # DockerProxmoxBackup
-A simple tool to backup docker containers[1] to a proxmox backup server
+A simple tool to backup docker containers and postgres containers to a proxmox backup server

-[1] Right now only postgres backup

 ---